despia-native/despia-native/README.md

 ## Integration with Despia

-This SDK is designed to work with [Despia's native integration system](https://docs.despia.com/docs/native-integrations/getting-started).
+Despia operates through a streamlined protocol handler system, allowing you to invoke native features using the global `window.despia` object.
+This npm package is the JavaScript SDK that makes your web app communicate with Despia's native runtime.
 The SDK provides:

 - **Command Queuing** - Sequential execution of Despia commands via `window.despia` setter
 - **Variable Watching** - Async monitoring of response variables
-- **iOS Web View Compatible** - Works with Despia's iOS web view wrapper
+- **Hybrid Framework Compatible** - Works with Despia's hybrid app framework
 - **Direct Access** - Proxy-based access to window variables

 ### How It Works

+Despia's protocol handler system eliminates the need for complex libraries or dependencies, making it compatible across various frameworks and platforms.
 The SDK uses the setter pattern to execute commands:

 ```javascript
 // When you call:
 despia('lighthaptic://');